Senforsce/tndr/docs/docs/02-quick-start/03-running-your-first-templ-application.md

 Update the `main.go` file.

-t1 components can be served as a standard HTTP handler using the `t1.Handler` function.
+tndr components can be served as a standard HTTP handler using the `tndr.Handler` function.

 ```go title="main.go"
 package main